vlang/slower_tests/README.md

 v test slower_tests
 ```

+The same will happen with this repository's own CI, for each PR and commit.

 In other words, all tests here will be run, no matter in what folder
 they are placed.
-There is no need to mirror the folder structure of vlib/crypto,
+There is no need to mirror the folder structure of vlib/,
 when you add more tests, but you can do it, if you want to.